CodeDotJS/MoMA/README.md

 If you're interested in contributing, you can start by forking the repository.
 After that, create a separate branch to work on your changes, and once you're done, submit a pull request with your modifications.

-## Related
+## Future Work

+__Build__

-- [MoMA API]() - Flask-based API for MoMA Artworks/Artists dataset.
-Explore MoMA's art collection and artist details with ease.
+- Flask-based API for MoMA Artworks/Artists dataset.
+- Automation tools for dataset's monthly checkups and updates.

+__Improvements__

+- Fix redundancies in various scripts.
+- Strict structure for JSON datasets.

 ## License

-MIT License
+MIT License &copy; Rishi Giri